KopfLab/ggstackplot/README.md

 <img src="man/figures/README-example2-1.png" width="100%" />

-## Next steps
+## What else can I do with ggstackplot?

 - check out the **[Features](https://ggstackplot.kopflab.org/articles/features.html)**
-  vignette for details on all available functionality
+  vignette for full details on all available functionality
 - check out the **[Examples](https://ggstackplot.kopflab.org/articles/examples.html)**
   vignette for scientific data examples